 Set amidst the gently rolling landscape of Mid-Missouri, the farming community of Clark would normally pass completely unnoticed.
-When outsiders do visit the region, it’s most likely that they’re drawn to Columbia, a lively town some twenty miles to the south.
+When outsiders do visit this region, it’s most likely that they’re drawn to Columbia, a lively town some twenty miles to the south.
 Despite the proximity, Clark and Columbia could hardly be more different.
-Whereas Columbia, as the location of the main campus of the University of Missouri, is a progressive college town, the countryside around Clark is a home to the Amish, a German-speaking, Anabaptist Protestant sect that has barely reconciled to social and technological changes of the 19th century, or even the 20th and 21st, centuries.
+Whereas Columbia, as the location of the main campus of the University of Missouri, is a progressive college town, the countryside around Clark is a home to the Amish, a German-speaking, Anabaptist Protestant sect that has barely reconciled to social and technological changes of the 19th century, let alone to 20th and 21st century developments.

 * * *

-New Amish settlements have resulted from migration, mainly westwards.
-New communities form for a number of reasons: where farmland is more reasonably priced; to avoid government regulations which conflict with their religious beliefs; or as a consequence of internal disagreements concerning the Ordnung, the unwritten set of rules governing each community.
+These recently established Amish settlements have resulted from migration, mainly westwards.
+New communities form for a number of reasons: moving to where farmland is more reasonably priced; to avoid government regulations which conflict with their religious beliefs; or as a consequence of internal disagreements concerning the Ordnung, the unwritten set of rules governing each community.
 Schisms have theological roots that are based on the Amish’s literal interpretation of the Bible, but disagreements can appear (at least to outsiders) to have petty causes, often over what forms of technology members are permitted to use.